qinh3uofm/README/Hosting online resume using Etter’s Morden Technical Writing.md

 - Describe the practical steps of how to host and format my resume using Markdown, Visual studio code, GitHub Pages, and Jekyll.

-- Relate the practical steps described above to the general principles of current Technical Writing, as explained in Andrew Etter’s book Modern Technical Writing
+- Relate the practical steps described above to the general principles of current Technical Writing, as explained in Andrew Etter's book Modern Technical Writing

 ---------------------------------------------